olliw42/mLRS-docu/docs/ELRS_RECEIVERS.md

 ### Steps to flash using ArduPilot Passthrough ###

-1. Launch the mLRS Flasher Desktop App
+1. Launch the mLRS Web Flasher app
 2. Connect the flight controller via USB
 3. Select the flight controller SERIAL port that the receiver is connected to
 4. Click Flash Receiver